 I'm delighted to be working with Manchester's new music ensemble Psappha.
 They have a fantastic website with lots of video of live performances, and you can see a recording of Alasdair Nicholson's Punch! from our concert last month here.

 Nice review of Nottingham Philharmonic Sibelius/ Nielsen/ Bartok programme here.

 A very interesting new book about conducting (no, really) is Music as Alchemy by Tom Service.
 Rather than looking only at the maestro, Service explores the relationship between a handful of today's top conductors and their orchestras: what happens in rehearsal, what the players think, how the conductor puts the performance together etc. Well worth a read.

 A bunch of reviews of my William Alwyn Naxos disc can be found here.

 Congratulations to Jamie Phillips who has enjoyed spectacular recent successes.
-Finalist in the Nestle Salzburg Festival Young Conductor Award, taken on by leading agency Intermusica, and announced as a finalist in the Halle Orchestra Assistant conductor auditions - all within a week.
-Not bad for a 20 year old.
-Update: Jamie Phillips announced as the Hallé's new assistant conductor.
+Finalist in the Nestle Salzburg Festival Young Conductor Award, taken on by leading agency Intermusica, and announced as the Hallé's new assistant conductor.

-Comparatively almost over the hill at 26, Gergely Madaras completes his 2 year Junior Fellowship at the RNCM this summer.
-He has been awarded the inaugural Sir Charles Mackerras Fellowship at ENO, and has also been signed by Askonas Holt.
+Comparatively almost over the hill at 26, Gergely Madaras completed his 2 year Junior Fellowship at the RNCM last summer.
+He has been awarded the inaugural Sir Charles Mackerras Fellowship at ENO, and will be the new chief conductor of the Orchestre Digon Bourgogne.

 It's a pleasure to be involved in their development.